mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

-“impairment” at some point in their life?* Of course not, because in order to prevent such things, the human race would first need to get rid of the various modes of transportation, factories and all the technology, which are the main causes of physical disabilities for the modern/postmodern man.
+“impairment” at some point in their life?* Of course not, because in order to prevent such things, the human race would first need to get rid of the various modes of transportation, factories and all the technology, which are the main causes of physical disabilities for the postmodern human.
 Davis also points to the Human Genome Project, which is defective in itself, primarily because we cannot claim with full certainty that sexual orientation, intelligence, our physiognomy, or the way we speak are defined by a single gene.
 Science now claims that there is such a